SitanHuang/ledg/README.md

             ;key:inline json
             desc(tab)account(tab)amount

-          event entries can have no transfers, and has the event: modifier set to the type so they are queryable with event:.
+          event entries can have no transfers; entries have the event: modifier set to the type so they are queryable with event:.

         workflow: